 Very young males have a flat plastron and a short tail.
 The tail will get bigger and the plastron will concave as the tortoise grows and matures.
-Some males start out looking like females and then suddenly grow a big tail. :0)
+Many males start out looking like females and then suddenly grow a big tail.

-In the wild, Indian Star tortoise males have been observed to reach maturity at around 6-8 years of age and females at 8-12 years.
+In the wild, Indian star tortoise males have been observed to reach maturity around 6-8 years of age and females at 8-12 years.

 In captivity, tortoises tend to grow and mature faster.
-Captive bred Star tortoise males may start siring as young as 3-4 years of age.
-Captive bred females may start laying eggs as young as 5-6 years of age, but over 7 years is probably more typical for females.
+Captive-bred star tortoise males may start siring as young as 3-4 years of age and captive-bred females may start laying eggs as young as 4-6 years of age.

-Generally, size is more important for maturity than age.
-Female Indian Stars typically won't lay eggs until they weigh at least 900-1,000 g (31.7- 35.3 oz).
+In tortoises, size is generally more important for maturity than age.
+Female Indian stars typically won't lay eggs until they weigh at least 900-1,000 g (31.7- 35.3 oz).
 Sri Lankan females grow larger than Indians and may start laying fertile eggs at about 2,000 g (70.5 oz).
 Males mature at about half of the females' weights.

-Males tend to mature faster and some captive bred males have sired hatchlings as young as 3-4 years of age.
-Minimum egg laying weight for captive bred Burmese Star females is around 3,000-4,000 g (106-141 oz), but as with Indian Stars, breeding small, very young females is NOT recommended.
+Males tend to mature faster and some captive-bred Burmese star males have sired hatchlings as young as 3-4 years of age.
+Minimum egg laying weight for captive-bred Burmese star females is around 3,000-4,000 g (106-141 oz).
+They will reach this breeding size in about 4-8 years.

-In the wild, mating typically occurs during rainy seasons (wet monsoons).
+In the wild, mating typically occurs during rainy seasons (wet monsoons), but in captivity stars may mate year round.
 Star tortoises are fairly docile maters.
 Males may grunt, but they do not generally butt, bite, or ram much during courtship.